tenkaibr/smarthouse302/README.md

 # Smarthouse302
 My Home Assistant Configuration (@Smarthouse302)

+Be sure to ⭐️ my configuration repo so you can keep up to date on any daily progress!

+This Repo is designed for Smart Home inspiration.
+The configuration, devices, layout, linked Blog posts and YouTube videos should help inspire you to jump head first into the IOT world.
+This is the live working configuration of my Smart Home.
+Use the menu links to jump between sections.
+All of the code is under the config directory and free to use and contribute to.
+Be sure to subscribe to the Blog Mailing list and YouTube Channel. (https://YouTube.com/vCloudInfo)

 ## Hardware
 I am running Home Assistant within Hass.io on an Ubuntu virtual machine which is running within VMware ESXi on an Intel NUC.
 For the most part, I have attempted to abstract as much hardware from the equation as possible.